input-output-hk/iogx/README.md

 These are fed to [`pre-commit-hooks`](https://github.com/cachix/pre-commit-hooks.nix), which is run whenever you `git commit`.

-The `pre-commit` executable is also available in your shell.
+The `pre-commit` executable is also available in the shell.

 Currently 10 tools are available, and they are all disabled by default.